AI-Native-Computing/AINCS-Standard/XSLAP.md

 4. **Client Subscribes to Relevant Events**
    - The client begins listening for system state updates using the provided event subscription data.

-5. **Client Confirms Readiness via Standard Execution Mechanism**
+5. **Client Confirms Readiness**
-   - The client executes a confirmation-of-readiness command using the standard execution mechanism.
+   - The client executes a special method to indicate to the server that is has completed all configuration and is ready to start receiving state data.

 6. **Server Completes the Connection Handshake by Providing Full State Data**
    - Server sends full state data to the client.